 Create an experiment on one page that contains the element you want to change.
 You'll use this page as a template, so you don't need to load the other pages that contain the element.

-Use the Editor to make changes to the element.
+Use the Visual Editor to make changes to the element.

-Confirm that the Optimizely snippet is on all the pages.
+Confirm that the Optimizely snippet is on all the pages you list.
 Otherwise, the experiment won't run.